yulia-2008/rails-challenge-practice-nyc01-seng-ft-062220/README.md

-## WeManage
+## WeManage™️

-Welcome, developer, to WeWork!
+Welcome, developer, to WeWork™️!
 Thanks to a massive hack, we've had to build our building management app from the ground up!
 Execution of this project falls to you and your team, which, as of now, consists of only you! (for legal and marketing purposes, as you still belong to a team, it is imperative that you use the pronoun "We" when referring to your work on this project in place of the pronoun "I", e.g. "We worked on this project for days!").

-Here at WeWork, we have many buildings, and at every building, we have many companies.
+Here at WeWork™️, we have many buildings, and at every building, we have many companies.
 Of course, a company may have offices at any number of our buildings scattered across the globe!
 For security reasons, it is important that every company track their employees.
 This way, we know which employees have access to which buildings!

 To this end, the domain you will be building should look like the following: